SailingSteve/WeVoteCordova/README.md

     npm run start-https-singleBundle
     ```

-1. From now on, we will be working exclusively in the WeVoteCordova directory.
-Copy the icons from `res/` to the `LaunchStoryboard` `Images.xcassets` in Xcode
+1. Once you have the basic working Cordova iOS app going...
+Copy the icons from `WeVoteCordova/res/` to the `LaunchStoryboard` `Images.xcassets` in the Xcode IDE

     If you have two monitors, they will be very handy for this step.
 Open Xcode in one monitor, and your IDE in
     the other.
 If you use PyCharm or WebStorm these pictures will show you exactly what to do.